-Entries tagged with 'The Splendid Table's How to Eat Weekends'
+'The Splendid Table's How to Eat Weekends' on Serious Eats

 Slow braising cabbage with apples is hardly a revolutionary concept, but adding spoonfuls of spicy grainy mustard to the mix transforms this side into something that's about as close to thrilling as you can get when talking about cabbage.